-4.3.1 This service is available to women of reproductive age who have had unprotected sex and the episode of unprotected sex has occurred within the last 72 hours.
+4.3.1 This service is available to women of reproductive age who have had unprotected sex within the time limits specified in the PGD(s).

 4.4 Any acceptance and exclusion criteria and thresholds

 4.4.1 All exclusion criteria are detailed in the Patient Group Direction for Emergency Hormonal Contraception (see appendix A).